ikjordan/picozx81/README.md

 + Emulates ZonX and Quicksilva sound
 + Emulates user defined graphics, including CHR$128 and QS User Defined Graphics
 + Emulation runs at accurate speed of a 3.25MHz ZX81
-+ Can display at 640x480 or 720x576 (for an authentic display on a UK TV)
 + Emulates European and US configuration (i.e. emulates 50Hz and 60Hz ZX81)
 + Supports larger ZX81 generated displays of up to 320 by 240 pixels (40 character width and 30 character height) and beyond
 + Load `.p`, `.81`, `.o` and `.80` files from micro SD Card.
 Save `.p` and `.o` files
++ Can display at 640x480 or 720x576 (for an authentic display on a UK TV)
++ 720x576 runs at a frame rate to match the "real" ZX81 (~50.6 Hz).
++ An interlaced mode can be selected to display interlaced images with minimal flicker
 + Supports loading and saving of memory blocks using [ZXpand like syntax](https://github.com/charlierobson/ZXpand-Vitamins/wiki/ZXpand---Online-Manual#load)
 + Set-up of emulator (computer type, RAM, Hi-Res graphics, sound, joystick control etc) configurable on a per program basis, using config files
 + Optionally displays graphic of keyboard (taken from [sz81](https://github.com/SegHaxx/sz81)).
 Can type in code with keyboard visible